-The earliest1 and most prominent reference to the worlds beyond the Ordial Plane known to the Order are the epic Elerid Cycles, which are set in a world known as “the Crest” and references many adjacent worlds.
-The Elerids were collected by Sarnavuan the Younger from orations of the then-ancient few surviving bards of the Chorattians, and presented by Sarnavuan as literarily compelling but likely apocryphal, or at least so transformed by the passage of time as to no longer represent any historical fact.
+The earliest1 and most prominent references to the worlds beyond the Ordial Plane known to the Order are found in the epic Elerid Cycles, which are set in a realm known as “the Crest” and reference many adjacent realms.
+The Elerids were collected by Sarnavuan the Younger from orations of the then-ancient few surviving bards of the Choratians, and presented by Sarnavuan as literarily compelling but likely apocryphal, or at least so transformed by the passage of time as to no longer represent any historical fact.
 Nonetheless, these epics have inspired generations of commentary and works imagined to have taken place in the same setting.

-The Ordial Plane is best described as a collective fantasy co-authored in layers on top of Sarnavuan’s recorded ur-myth by many scribes across generations and cultures.
+The Ordial Plane is best described as a collective fantasy co-authored by many scribes across generations and cultures, all in layers built upon Sarnavuan’s recorded ur-myth.
 Instances of this fantasy are united by a mystery that has grounded a body of academic work examining its philosophical and sociological implications and possible historicity: on the one hand, the diverse works that make up this corpus are in many cases in tantalizing agreement on specific details2 despite coming from sources spanning such time and space as to preclude the possibility of collaboration, yet, on the other hand, many aspects of these works are completely contradictory.3

 Barring a handful of examples of madmen and authors of dream fugue and fantasy, all known references to the Ordial Plane either acknowledge its reputation as a cryptic cross-cultural invention with only the remotest possibility of roots in reality, or present the Ordial as a distant shore, vaguely understood and deep in realms of myth and fable.
 Searching for the Ordial, or evidence of its existence, is a pursuit that has proved fruitless to innumerable alchemists and students of metaphysics across the ages.